WXBU: Technical information

-Subchannel
+Subchannels

 WXBU (as WLYH-TV; then owned by Nexstar) previously carried TheCoolTV on 15.2.
 WLYH dropped that network in favor of the Live Well Network on August 1, 2012.
 It also dropped the Live Well Network on 15.2 in late December 2014 and replaced it with Grit TV.

 On February 1, 2016, after Howard Stirk Holdings took full control of the station, the simulcast of "The CW Central PA" (which moved to sister station WHP 21.3) ended, and Grit moved up from 15.2 to 15.1, with Comet also moving up from 15.3 to 15.2.
 15.3 went dark.
 With the spectrum auction, Comet was moved to 15.1, replacing Grit.
 15.2 and 15.3 remained dark.

 Analog-to-digital conversion

 WXBU-TV discontinued regular programming on its analog signal, over UHF channel 15, on February 17, 2009, to conclude the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition UHF channel 23, using PSIP to display WLYH-TV's virtual channel as 15 on digital television receivers.
+The station's digital signal remained on its pre-transition UHF channel 23, using virtual channel 15.

 In December 2015, sister station WHP-TV added a second subchannel on 21.3, which duplicated the WLYH CW main 15.1 channel and was created in order to become the new home of the WLYH CW15 programming.
 In addition, the station changed its on-air branding from The CW15, to The CW Central PA on January 1, 2016.
 On February 1, 2016, The CW Central PA on 15.1 was discontinued, with the subchannels each moving up one spot.

-WXBU sold its spectrum for $108 million in the 2016-2017 FCC incentive auction and the station will have to cease broadcasting on its current digital channel 90 days after it receives payment from the FCC.
+WXBU sold its spectrum for $108 million in the 2016–2017 FCC incentive auction and the station will have to cease broadcasting on its current digital channel 90 days after it receives payment from the FCC.
 The station entered a channel-sharing agreement with Sinclair-owned CBS affiliate WHP-TV.